Alcohol Withdrawal & Detox: Symptoms, Timeline & Treatment

 - Post-acute withdrawal syndrome (PAWS)

-People can experience some or all of these types of withdrawal symptoms after stopping or reducing their alcohol intake, or even following a binge-drinking episode.
+People can experience some or all of these withdrawal symptoms after stopping or reducing their alcohol intake or following a binge-drinking episode.

-Alcohol withdrawal syndrome usually starts with general hangover symptoms and starts within six to 12 hours after the last drink.
+Alcohol withdrawal syndrome usually starts with general hangover symptoms within 6–12 hours after the last drink.
 Symptoms may include nausea, vomiting, headaches, muscle spasms and sweating.
-Some people may experience hallucinations, too.
+Some people may also experience hallucinations.

 A dangerous complication of AWS is delirium tremens (DTs), the most severe complication of alcohol withdrawal, which can be fatal.